Support JMU Nursing

 All contributions are tax deductible.

 The JMU Nursing program needs your help!
-As we continue to expand our MSN and BSN programs, as well as pursue other new nursing educational endeavors, it becomes ever more crucial to remain up-to-date and current with our teaching methods and resources.
-Your tax-deductible contribution will help us to purchase or develop these resources:
+As we continue to expand our DNP, MSN and BSN programs, as well as pursue other new nursing educational endeavors, it becomes ever more crucial to remain up-to-date and current with our teaching methods and resources.
+Your tax-deductible contribution will help us:

 How to Contribute to the School of Nursing